Bayesian Latent Class Regression with Interpretable Binary Profiles

 \begin{theorem} Let the prior $\uppi$ be absolutely continuous w.r.t. $\uplambda \times \upmu$.
 Suppose $\cP_x$ has full rank and a finite first moment, then our model with parameter space $\sS$ is posterior consistent at (i) any identifiable parameter in $\supp(\uppi)$ if $\sS$ is compact; (ii) any parameter in $\supp(\uppi)$ if $\sS \subset \sS_1$; (iii) $\uppi$-almost every parameter in $\sS$ if $\sS \subset \sS_2$. \end{theorem}

-The proof of Theorem \ref{theo:post} is found in the Supplementary Material Section \ref{supp_sec:post_cons}, with an intuitive overview in Section \ref{supp_sec:intuit}.
+The proof of Theorem \ref{theo:post} is in the Supplementary Material Section \ref{supp_sec:post_cons}, with an intuitive overview in Section \ref{supp_sec:intuit}.
 The scenarios in Theorem \ref{theo:post} encompass virtually all parameter spaces of practical interest.
-For model interpretability, we can reasonably require each attribute $w_j$ to affect at least two data entries $y_i$.
-Given the high-dimensional nature of the observed data $\yb$, this naturally suggests a parameter space $\sS \subset \sS_2$.
+For model interpretability, we can require that each attribute $w_j$ affects at least two data entries $y_i$.
+For high-dimensional data $\yb$, this suggests a parameter space $\sS \subset \sS_2$.
 Moreover, we can truncate the range of each continuous parameter in $\bGamma, \Bb$ to be bounded by a sufficiently large constant to facilitate theoretical analysis without having a practical impact.